ExchangeUnion/market-maker-bot/README.md

 #### Development Setup
 The setup guide below is **only** for development purposes.
 Please refer to the guide above for production use.

-The development mode assumes a working [xud](https://github.com/ExchangeUnion/xud) setup with functioning swap clients for all the currencies Arby is configured to use.
+The development mode assumes a working [xud](https://github.com/ExchangeUnion/xud) setup with functioning swap clients for all currencies Arby is configured to use.

 ##### Requirements
 - Node v12.18.0+